 2. Get a Bite to Eat

 Downtown Frisco is also the perfect place to grab a meal or cup of coffee at one of several highly rated establishments.
 For breakfast, try The Heritage Table, which is an appealingly rustic restaurant on Main Street that serves elevated comfort food, primarily homemade with locally sourced ingredients.
 Tucked away slightly south of Main Street, the 5th Street Patio Café offers a casual dining experience set inside a renovated wood-frame house.
 Their menu is diverse and creative, with dishes to satisfy every pallet.
 For your morning jolt or afternoon pick-me-up, stop by Summer Moon Frisco, which is open seven days per week.
 If you’re in a hurry, you can always order online, but the coffee shop is also an inviting place to linger.
 When you are in the mood for "a little taste of Mexico," stop by Rudy’s Kitchen, a laid-back eatery that serves authentic Mexican cuisine right down to its homemade flour tortillas and corn gorditas.
+For a place to meet with friends after work, check out Frisco's Best Happy Hours.

 3. Play at Frisco Commons Park